 - Prepayment of fees is required pursuant to Section IV.D of this policy.
 In this situation, the time period for the Department’s response shall be tolled from the date of the Department’s extension notice advising that prepayment of estimated fees is required until such time as payment of the fees is actually received; or

 - The extent or nature of the request precludes a response within the required time period.

-Except in cases where the Department requires additional action of the requester, such as prepayment of fees or compliance with policies, the extension notice will include a request that the requester agree in writing to the expected response date specified in the notice whenever that date is in excess of 30 days following the five days allowed for in Section 67.901 of the RTKL.
-In the event the requester does not agree in writing to the date specified in the notice, a request not granted by the 31st day following the five days allowed for in Section 67.901 of the RTKL will be deemed denied on that date.
+Except in cases where the Department requires additional action of the requester, such as prepayment of fees or compliance with policies, the extension notice will include a request that the requester agree in writing to the expected response date specified in the notice whenever that date is in excess of 30 days following the five business days allowed for in Section 67.901 of the RTKL.
+In the event the requester does not agree in writing to the date specified in the notice, a request not granted by the 31st calendar day following the five business days allowed for in Section 67.901 of the RTKL will be deemed denied on that date.